PSU-Research-Computing/psurc-ansible-cluster-config/README.md

-# oitrc-ansible-cluster-config
+# psurc-ansible-cluster-config

-oitrc-ansible-cluster-config is an ansible playbook used to create new user accounts on Rocks Clusters.
+psurc-ansible-cluster-config is an ansible playbook used to create new user accounts on Rocks Clusters.

 Setting Up Your Local Machine
 =============================